 - A. Field Office Development The field office will initiate development for a disabled surviving divorced spouse's annuity when a surviving divorced spouse 50-59 who cannot qualify for a surviving divorced mother's/father's annuity alleges that he/she is disabled.
-If an inquiry is received from a surviving divorced spouse in this age group (or within 3 months of attaining age 50), and disability is alleged, request the field office having jurisdiction over the area where the surviving divorced spouse is not within 3 months of attaining age 50, tell the individual to contact the local field office 3 months before he/she attains age 50. - B. Preliminary Processing By Survivor Section Route the case to DBD for a disability rating if medical evidence is in the folder even though other evidence is outstanding unless it appears that the surviving divorced spouse cannot qualify because of non-medical reasons.
+If an inquiry is received from a surviving divorced spouse in this age group (or within 3 months of attaining age 50), and disability is alleged, request the field office having jurisdiction over the area where the surviving divorced spouse resides to develop a claim.
+If such a surviving divorced spouse is not within 3 months of attaining age 50, tell the individual to contact the local field office 3 months before he/she attains age 50. - B. Preliminary Processing By Survivor Section Route the case to DBD for a disability rating if medical evidence is in the folder even though other evidence is outstanding unless it appears that the surviving divorced spouse cannot qualify because of non-medical reasons.
 If SS wage and benefit data have not yet been developed, release a request to SSA and then route the case to DBD if otherwise in order.